fukata/network-latest-posts/readme.txt

 * @post_ignore        : Post ID(s) to ignore (default null) comma separated values ex: 1 or 1,2,3 > ignore posts ID 1 or 1,2,3 (post ID 1 = Hello World)

 == Changelog ==

+= 3.4.3 =
+* Fixed bug while using sort_by_date and sort_by_blog, sorting capabilities were not working properly.
+Thanks to Julien Dizdar for reporting this bug.

 = 3.4.2 =
 * Fixing typo in $thumbnail_custom variable